Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Employers have to obtain each applicant’s driving record — rather than the wallet cards — to verify that the applicant is medically qualified.

-- Because drivers’ medical qualification status is instantly accessible to enforcement officers, many drivers no longer need to carry their medical cards with them in the truck or bus (at least for no longer than 15 days, as explained below).
+- Because drivers’ medical qualification status is accessible to enforcement officers, many drivers no longer need to carry their medical cards with them in the truck or bus (at least for no longer than any applicable waiver period, as explained below).

 If a driver’s medical card or medical variance expires, the licensing state must change the driver’s medical certification status to “not certified,” must notify the driver of that change, and then must remove the driver’s interstate CMV driving privileges (i.e., must “downgrade” the license) within 60 days.
 The states are not required to notify drivers prior to the expiration of their medical cards.